urieliram/analog/README.md

 # Multiple analog forecasting
- A load forecasting method based on correlation and regression.
+ A load forecasting method based on correlation and regression models.